downshift-js/downshift/README.md

 #### `getItemProps`

-This method should be applied to any menu items you render.
-You pass it an object and that object must contain `index` (number) and `item` (anything) properties.
+The props returned from calling this function should be applied to any menu items you render. **This is an impure function**, so it should only be called when you will actually be applying the props to an item.

 Required properties:

+- `item`: this is the item data that will be selected when the user selects a particular item.

+Optional properties:

 - `index`: this is how `downshift` keeps track of your item when updating the `highlightedIndex` as the user keys around.
-- `item`: this is the item data that will be selected when the user selects a particular item.
+By default, `downshift` will assume the `index` is the order in which you're calling `getItemProps`.
+This is often good enough, but if you find odd behavior, try setting this explicitly.
+It's probably best to be explicit about `index` when using a windowing library like `react-virtualized`.

 #### `getButtonProps`